brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/SLEEP.md

 SLEEP expression
 ```

-Suspends execution of the current program for the specified number of seconds.
+Suspends execution of the current program for the specified number of milliseconds.
 The expression must evaluate to a positive integer.
-Fractions are ignored; resolution is to the nearest whole second only.
+Fractions are ignored; resolution is to the nearest whole millisecond only.

 During a `SLEEP` the process is suspended and does not consume CPU time.
 Other programs continue to run.